akochnev/ocp4-upi-helpernode/quickstart.md

 openshift-install create ignition-configs
 ```

-Finally, copy the ignition files in the `ignition` directory for the websever:
+Finally, copy the ignition files in the `ignition` directory for the webserver:

 ```
 cp ~/ocp4/*.ign /var/www/html/ignition/